|Robert Indiana's LOVE in front of LHotel|

 |Marciano-Owned Sculpture by Botero|

 A lot of unfavorable things have been written about the man who made jeans into high fashion items.
 Marciano had an eventful life in his precipitous climb to the heights of the extremely rich.
 But equally spectacular was his downfall, in which addiction apparently played no small role.
 His story has been sensationally scrutinized in the US media, in its golden era of schadenfreude.
-But, personally, I find it difficult to reconcile the crazed, delusional image of Marciano, as he has been portrayed in the US media, with the well-liked hotel owner and the person who so willingly shared his private art collection with people who simply loved art.
+But, personally, I find it difficult to reconcile the crazed, delusional image of Marciano, as he has been portrayed in the US media, with the well-liked hotel owner and the person who so willingly shares his private art collection with people who simply love art.

 In this morning's La Presse, there is a video of Robert Indiana's iconic LOVE sculpture being removed from the front of the hotel.
 There were also reports that in addition to the large seizure of Marciano's sizable real estate holdings in Old Montreal, his orchard near Granby had also been put under lock and key.